8 Goal Setting Questions

 Useful questions but where do you start with such a big agenda?
 Perhaps by asking the most important question first: why does goal setting matter in the first place?

-We’ve organised our questions to help you think more about who you are, what you’re doing, and what you’d really love to do.
+We’ve actually asked lots more than eight questions but we’ve organised them into eight broad categories.
+Use them to help you think more about who you are, what you’re doing, and what you’d really love to do.

 If you find this difficult to answer, try answering these to give you some ideas: What is my sense of purpose?
 What is meaningful for me?
 What moves me?
 What is my passion?
 What do I care about?
 What need can I serve?

 What past experience have I got?
 Don’t just think of work experience, think of what you’ve done with your life, relationships, travel, associations.
 In life, nothing is wasted!

 What kind of person / manager am I?
 What abilities do I possess?
 What am I good at?
 What are my strengths and weaknesses?
 What do I love doing?